-This job description is not exhaustive; it merely outlines the key tasks and responsibilities of the post.
+This job description is not exhaustive; it outlines the key tasks and responsibilities of the post.
 These key tasks and responsibilities are subject to change.
-Any changes will be made in consultation with the post-holder and the school.
-You will be expected in undertaking the above role to comply with any policies and procedures that SHS and the school may issue.
+Any changes will be made in consultation with the postholder.
+You will be expected in undertaking the above role to comply with any policies and procedures that SHS may issue